CZ-NIC/fred-client/doc/README_EN.txt

    Interactive parameter input mode
    Session commands

-  The  fred_client.py is a console, which communicates with the EPP server.
+  The  fred_client is a console, which communicates with the EPP server.
   Launch the console by the

-    $ fred_client.py command
+    $ fred_client [options]

    When your configuration file contains a correct path to certificates and login and password, you can connect to the